Last Updated on September 10, 2025

 How Old is Too Old?

 Various industry associations worldwide agree that tires have a helpful service life of six to ten years.
 As technology changes, there are more materials and combinations of compounds to extend tire life and wear.
-At Tires Easy, we like to err on caution and only sell seven-year-old and under tires.
+If you’re not fully happy with the DOT number or the tires you purchased, just get in touch with our Tires Easy support team.
+We’ll arrange a hassle-free tire return and guide you in selecting the best replacement tires for your vehicle.
+At Tires Easy, our main focus is your satisfaction and peace of mind every time you drive.

 Considering the average driver travels 15,000 miles yearly, most tires must be replaced in 4 years.
 If your tires were a few years old when purchasing, you would still be well within the accepted tire age range.
 This is especially true if the tires receive the proper care and maintenance throughout their lifetime.